Sparse identification of nonlinear dynamics with library optimization mechanism: Recursive long-term prediction perspective: Numerical example 2

 \subsection{Verification setting}

-In the numerical example, we compare the proposed approach (i.e., SINDy-LOM) with the traditional SINDy method by applying them to the data-drive modeling of the diesel engine airpath system.
+As in Section \ref{sS_Example_SLR_Verification_setting}, we compare SINDy-LOM with the conventional SINDy method.
 Table \ref{Table_Overview_of_modeling_strategies} summarizes the three different modeling strategies.
 Strategies \#1 and \#2 use the traditional SINDy method, where the libraries are fixed.
-For Strategy \#2, $\varPhi$ is randomly chosen from the interval of $\left[-500I_{60}, 500I_{60}\right]$.
-The specific values of $\varPhi^{0}$ used for Strategy \#2, denoted by $\varPhi^{0}$, are listed in Table \ref{Table_Phi_Strategy_2}.
-Meanwhile, SINDy-LOM is employed for Strategy \#3, where $\varPhi$ is optimized according to the library optimization mechanism of SINDy-LOM.
-The optimization problem \eqref{Eq:Phi^star=argmin(Jms)} is solved via the GA; the function \texttt{ga} implemented in the MATLAB R2023a is used to execute the GA.
-The initial population is randomly selected from the interval of $\left[-500I_{60}, 500I_{60}\right]$, and the search domain is set as whole of $\mathbb{R}^{1\times60}$.
-The sparsification parameter $\lambda$ in the STLSQ algorithm is set as $8.0 \times 10^{-5}$ for Strategies \#1--\#3.
+For Strategy \#2, $\varPhi$ is randomly chosen from the interval of $\left[-500, 500\right]^{60}$ .
+The specific values of $\varPhi$ used for Strategy \#2, denoted as $\varPhi^{0}$, are listed in Table \ref{Table_Phi_Strategy_2}.
+Meanwhile, SINDy-LOM is employed for Strategy \#3, where $\varPhi$ is optimized according to the library optimization mechanism.
+The optimization problem \eqref{Eq:Phi^star=argmin(Jms)} was solved using GA (\texttt{ga} function implemented in MATLAB R2023a).
+The initial population is randomly selected from the interval of $\left[-500, 500\right]^{60}$ , and the search domain is set as whole of $\mathbb{R}^{60}$.
+The sparsification parameter $\lambda$ in the STLSQ algorithm is set to $8.0 \times 10^{-5}$ for Strategies \#1--\#3.
 For Strategy \#3, $\kappa = 8.0 \times 10^{-7}$ is used.
+In \eqref{Eq:Jms=def}, we set $q_{1} = q_{2} = 1$ and $r_{1} = r_{2} = 1$.
+The implication of comparing Strategies \#1--\#3 is discussed in Remark \ref{Remark_Implication_of_comparison}.